-The :find name command starts up the editor at the definition of a type constructor or function, specified by the argument name, in one of the files currently loaded into Hugs.
+The :find $\langle name \rangle$ command starts up the editor at the definition of a type constructor or function, specified by the argument $\langle name \rangle$ , in one of the files currently loaded into Hugs.
 Note that Hugs must be configured with an appropriate editor for this to work properly.
 There are four possibilities:

-- If there is a type constructor with the specified name, then the cursor will be positioned at the first line in the definition of that type constructor. - If the name is defined by a function or variable binding, then the cursor will be positioned at
+- If there is a type constructor with the specified name, then the cursor will be positioned at the first line in the definition of that type constructor. - If the name is defined by a function or variable binding, then the cursor will

-- the first line in the definition of the function or variable (ignoring any type declaration, if present). - If the name is a constructor function or a selector function associated with a particular datatype, then the cursor will be positioned at the first line in the definition of the corresponding datatype definition. - If the name represents an internal Hugs function, then the cursor will be positioned at the beginning of the standard prelude file.
+- If the name is a constructor function or a selector function associated with a particular datatype, then the cursor will be positioned at the first line in the definition of the corresponding datatype definition. - If the name represents an internal Hugs function, then the cursor will be positioned at the beginning of the standard prelude file.